cesbo/help/content/1.astra/2.admin-guide/1.administration/mosaic.md

 - `SCREENSHOT_PATH` - full path to save screenshots on your server.
 Default path is `/var/lib/astra/mosaic/`
 - `API_PORT` - port to API
 - `API_AUTH` - admin login and password to access API
-- `LEGACY` - this option for versions older than astra-230501

 ## Start script with Systemd